tungxd96/facial-emotion-recognition/README.md

         python3 main.py
         ```
     - This command will initiate the training process and save the trained model into a file for future use.
+    - *Notes: The number of epochs for this training process is 100.
+Each epoch takes 3 - 3.5 minutes to complete.
+The whole training process takes around 5 to 6 hours.*

 2. Using the Pre-trained Model:
     - For subsequent runs, you can simply execute: